 There are regular buses running to Killarney from most major Irish cities, in particular from Cork and Shannon where you can change to travel almost anywhere else in the country.

 Killarney makes the perfect base for the walk, both to prepare beforehand and to recover afterwards.
 The town is a popular spot for tourists, as it forms part of the famous Ring of Kerry driving route.
 This means you can find plenty of accommodation in Killarney, ranging from budget hostels and local bed and breakfasts to boutique hotels.
 There are some great restaurants and cafes, and plenty of places to relax and prepare.

 If you need any last-minute equipment, then Killarney will be the last opportunity to make sure your hiking gear is in order; you can pick up most items in the outdoor shops here.
 You can also stock up on any supplies that you’ll need to carry with you while walking the Kerry Way.

 The Kerry Way is a relatively new creation, however the footpaths, trails and scenery have always been here.
 The Kerry Way was devised in the 1980s by intrepid locals who were looking to make the area around Killarney and the southwest of Ireland more accessible to walkers.
 A huge network of old trails and footpaths already crossed many of the valleys, through ancient farming land and along the coast.
 But for hikers new to the area, it was difficult to establish the best routes to follow, as many were not even properly mapped out.

-With the help of landowners, the Kerry Way was pieced together from existing paths to form a circular route, that was then upgraded, improved, mapped and waymarked, allowing visitors to easily access the beautiful scenery and to explore County Kerry on their own.
+With the help of landowners, the Kerry Way was pieced together from existing paths to form a circular route, that was then upgraded, improved, mapped and waymarked, allowing visitors to easily access the beautiful scenery and explore County Kerry on their own.

-A few decades later, and the Kerry Way is one of the best and most popular long-distance walking routes in Ireland.
+A few decades later, the Kerry Way is one of the best and most popular long-distance walking routes in Ireland.